Section on Tobacco, Alcohol & Drug Use Research

 Proactive Care Coordination for Cancer Survivors Who Smoke

-Erin Rogers, DrPH, MPH, and Paul Krebs, PhD, are principal investigators on a study comparing two methods for coordinating tobacco treatment for cancer survivors, to understand their effectiveness and patients’ satisfaction with each approach.
+Erin Rogers, DrPH, MPH is a principal investigator on a study comparing two methods for coordinating tobacco treatment for cancer survivors, to understand their effectiveness and patients’ satisfaction with each approach.
 The U.S. Centers for Disease Control and Prevention funds the study.

 Text Messaging to Engage and Retain Veterans in Smoking Cessation Counseling

 We are examining whether text messages help increase enrollment in telephone counseling sessions for smoking cessation, help remind patients of their appointments, and provide support between sessions.
 The VA’s Health Services Research and Development Service funds the study.
-Paul Krebs, PhD, and Scott E. Sherman, MD, MPH, are the principal investigators.
+Scott E. Sherman, MD, MPH, is the principal investigator.
 See full study information.